 - clothing -I suggest keeping your current size only.
 If you are someone whose weight fluctuates often, then by all means keep a few pieces in sizes up or down but not an entire wardrobe.
 For kids clothing keep what they currently wear.
 If there is a sibling close in age that you are saving clothes for, then ruthlessly save only items that aren’t stained, are in good condition, and more classic pieces that can be mixed and matched.
 If you plan to save for future, not-yet-conceived children, save ONE BOX of each gender of only clean, unstained items.
 There are plenty of second-hand establishments, gemachim, and ordering on-line options.
 Additionally, there are what I call “generous relatives” who will come bearing gifts and more gifts…

 - books-favorites only.
 Just because you once bought a book does not mean you need to own it for posterity.
 Play this game: Select a book.
 If you liked it enough, would you check it out of the library and re-read it?
 If yes, then keep it.

 - toys-favorites only.
 Try to eliminate large, bulky items.
-Stuffed animals-drastically downsize and keep only favorites, as they are dust magnets.
+Stuffed animals-drastically downsize and keep only favorites, as they are dust magnets, as already mentioned.

-- furniture-In the 9 years we have lived in Israel we brought (and have kept) our dining room table (belonged to my husband’s parents), an antique cabinet with a hutch, and an antique piece called a ‘dry sink’.
+- furniture-In the 9 years we have lived in Israel we brought (and have kept) our dining room table (family heirloom, an antique cabinet with a hutch, and an antique piece called a ‘dry sink’.
 What we brought and eventually replaced with smaller, more streamlined Israeli versions: beds.
 Beds, couches, dressers, and other furniture from chutz l’aretz (outside of Israel) are bulky, and take up a lot of floor space plus often don’t provide additional storage.
 I recommend buying new or second-hand smaller, more streamlined Israeli furniture that better fits the space.